How do I delete or terminate my Amazon EC2 resources?

 Delete or terminate EC2 resources

-To delete or terminate all your active resources, do the following in the respective Regions:
+To terminate (delete) all your active resources, do the following in the respective Regions:

 Note: Deleted, terminated, or released resources can't be recovered.